tekartik/sqflite/sqflite/README.md

 ### Opening a database

 A SQLite database is a file in the file system identified by a path.
-If relative, this path is relative to the path obtained by `getDatabasesPath()`, which is the default database directory on Android and the documents directory on iOS.
+If relative, this path is relative to the path obtained by `getDatabasesPath()`, which is the default database directory on Android and the documents directory on iOS/MacOS.

 ```dart
 var db = await openDatabase('my_db.db');